mzyzc/silkmason/README.md

 ### FeedMason

-FeedMason is an auxiliary project that generates Atom feeds for an already-generated website.
-It requires a configuration file with the following options:
+FeedMason is an auxiliary script that generates Atom feeds for an existing website.
+It requires a configuration file with the following options set:

 - `domain` (domain of the website)
 - `author` (author of the website)